 Common Name Scientific Name EPBC Act Status NC Act Status Preferred Habitat Likelihood of Occurrence Corben's long- eared bat Nyctophilus corbeni Vulnerable Vulnerable The species inhabits a range of inland dry forest habitats including river red gum (Eucalyptus camaldulensis), mallee, brigalow (Acacia harpophylla) and other arid and semi-arid habitats; in southern Qld it is more common in box, ironbark and cypress pine forests on sandy soils.
 The species is most abundant in vegetation with a distinct canopy and a dense, cluttered shrub layer, and in large, continuous remnants.
 Roosts solitarily in tree hollows, crevices, and under loose bark (particularly on dead bull oak (Allocasuarina luehmannii) or belah (Casuarina cristata).
 Unlikely - Suitable habitat is not present within the Study Area, and the Study Area is located north of the known range of the species. greater glider (southern and central) Petauroides volans Vulnerable Vulnerable The species is largely restricted to eucalypt forests and woodlands; it is typically found in highest abundance in taller, montane, moist eucalypt forests with relatively old trees and abundant hollows.
-Known - This species was recorded within gum-topped box ( Eucalyptus moluccana ) woodland during nocturnal surveys within and adjacent to the Study Area. koala (combined populations of Qld, NSW and the ACT) Phascolarctos cinereus Endangered Endangered The species inhabits a range of temperate, sub-tropical and tropical forest, woodland and semi-arid communities dominated by eucalypt species.
+Known - This species was recorded within gum-topped box (Eucalyptus moluccana) woodland during nocturnal surveys within and adjacent to the Study Area. koala (combined populations of Qld, NSW and the ACT) Phascolarctos cinereus Endangered Endangered The species inhabits a range of temperate, sub-tropical and tropical forest, woodland and semi-arid communities dominated by eucalypt species.
 The species is limited by habitat (restricted to below 800 m asl (asl)), temperature and, at the western and northern ends of the range, leaf moisture.
-Moderate - The species is known from the wider region, although most records are >50 years old.
-The extensive eucalypt woodlands and forests within the Study Area may provide suitable habitat for the species. grey-headed flying-fox Pteropus poliocephalus Vulnerable - The species occurs in rainforests, open forests, closed and open woodlands, Melaleuca swamps and Banksia woodlands.
+Known - An adult female with a joey was recorded within RE 11.11.3 within the Disturbance Footprint.
+This species was occupying Eucalyptus crebra at the time of the observation. grey-headed flying-fox Pteropus poliocephalus Vulnerable - The species occurs in rainforests, open forests, closed and open woodlands, Melaleuca swamps and Banksia woodlands.
 The grey-headed flying-fox roosts in aggregations of various sizes on exposed branches.
 Roost sites are typically located near water, such as lakes, rivers or the coast.
 Roost vegetation includes rainforest patches, stands of Melaleuca, mangroves and riparian vegetation.
 Low - There are no records proximal to the Study Area.
 Foraging habitat has been identified in the Study Area and includes any vegetation community (remnant or regrowth) which contains important winter/spring flowering species.